Kingdom Hearts (video game): Story

-Sora, Riku, and Kairi build a raft with the intent to leave their home world of Destiny Islands to explore new worlds.
-On the night before the planned voyage, the Heartless attack the islands and Riku and Kairi disappear.
-Before the Heartless consume the islands, Sora mysteriously obtains the Keyblade, a weapon effective against the Heartless.
-Meanwhile, King Mickey has left his own world to deal with the increasing number of Heartless, leaving instructions for Donald and Goofy to find the "key" that will protect the worlds from encroaching darkness.
-Donald and Goofy use the Gummi Ship to travel to Traverse Town, where they find Sora after he wound up there following the destruction of his world.
-The three decide to travel together – Donald and Goofy to find Mickey, and Sora to find Kairi and Riku – traveling to various worlds and sealing their "Keyholes" to prevent their "heart" from being consumed by the Heartless.
-Meanwhile, a group of Disney villains led by Maleficent seek out the seven Princesses of Heart to unlock the final keyhole that leads to Kingdom Hearts, a repository of knowledge and power and the source of all hearts.
-Maleficent also finds Riku and recruits him into her services, manipulating him into believing that Sora abandoned him.
+Sora, Riku, and Kairi build a raft to explore worlds beyond their home of Destiny Islands.
+On the night before their planned voyage, the Heartless attack the islands, separating the trio.
+Before the Heartless consume the world, Sora mysteriously obtains the Keyblade, a weapon effective against them.
+Meanwhile, King Mickey leaves his own world to investigate the growing Heartless threat, instructing Donald and Goofy to find the "key" that will protect the worlds from encroaching darkness.
+Donald and Goofy travel by Gummi Ship to Traverse Town, where they meet Sora after he is displaced by the destruction of the islands.
+The three decide to travel together: Donald and Goofy to find Mickey, and Sora to find Riku and Kairi.
+They journey across various worlds, sealing their "Keyholes" to prevent the world's hearts from being consumed by the Heartless.
+Meanwhile, a group of villains led by Maleficent seek the seven Princesses of Heart to unlock the final Keyhole leading to Kingdom Hearts, the source of all hearts and a repository of knowledge and power.
+Maleficent also finds and recruits Riku by manipulating him into believing that Sora abandoned him.